-The Company's consolidated financial statements have been prepared on a going concern and historical cost basis, except for bonds and money market funds, derivative financial assets, liabilities related to cash-settled share-based arrangements and derivative financial liabilities, which are measured at fair value.
+The Company's consolidated financial statements have been prepared on a going concern and historical cost basis, except for:

-Effective December 1, 2019, lease liabilities are measured at present value of lease payments not paid at commencement date.
-See Note 1(a) below.

-Equity-classified share-based payment arrangements are measured at fair value at the grant date pursuant to IFRS 2, Share-based Payment.
+- bonds and money market funds, which are measured at fair value, - derivative financial assets, which are measured at fair value, - liabilities related to cash-settled share-based arrangements and derivative financial liabilities, which are measured at fair value, - lease liabilities which are measured at present value of lease payments not paid at commencement date, - equity-classified share-based payment arrangements are measured at fair value at the grant date pursuant to IFRS 2, Share-based Payment.

-The methods used to measure fair value are discussed further in Note 25.
+The methods used to measure fair value are discussed further in Note 26.